JessicaBMV/CICDPipeline/README.md

 ```
 This will automatically create a resource group and your webapp.

-5. This webapp need a start uo command to be able to work, so you'll need to do the next command:
+5. This webapp need a start up command to be able to work, so you'll need to do the next command:

 ```
 az webapp config set -g <your-resource-group> -n <your-appservice> --startup-file 'gunicorn -w 4 -b 0.0.0.0:8000 "ml_app:create_app()"'